-- sum() returns the sum of all the array elements. - product() returns the product of all the array elements. - and () returns the bit-wise AND (&) of all the array elements. - or () returns the bit-wise OR (|) of all the array elements. - xor() returns the logical XOR (^) of all the array elements.
+- sum() returns the sum of all the array elements, or if a with clause is specified, returns the sum of the values yielded by evaluating the expression for each array element. - product() returns the product of all the array elements, or if a with clause is specified, returns the product of the values yielded by evaluating the expression for each array element. - and () returns the bit-wise AND (&) of all the array elements, or if a with clause is specified, returns the bit-wise AND of the values yielded by evaluating the expression for each array element - or () returns the bit-wise OR (1) of all the array elements, or if a with clause is specified, returns the bit-wise OR of the values yielded by evaluating the expression for each array element - xor() returns the logical XOR (^) of all the array elements, or if a with clause is specified, returns the XOR of the values yielded by evaluating the expression for each array element